MohsinRehman12/socialmomern/README.md

 Local Verion of Social Mo App created by Mohsin Rehman which is deployed on https://socialmo.herokuapp.com/

+It is a full stack MERN application hence the name socialmomern

 To run it you will need a MongoDB account and VScode

 Copy the github repository link of the project by pressing code and copying the link